List Price US $329

 Fit

-The Nidecker Rift fit true.
-My size 9’s felt just right in them length wise.
-Width wise they weren’t ideal for a size E width but I think with some heat molding and lots of boot fitting foam on the sides of my feet I could for sure make these work.
+The Nidecker Rift fit true to my size 9’s length wise but felt a little tight for my E width.
+I think a good heat molding with boot fitting foam on the sides of my feet might pack it out enough to make it work.
 They seem best for a C or D Width.

 Flex/ Flex Retention/Construction

 I love the articulating cuff of the Nidecker Rift.
-It makes the flex more natural and it also lasts longer than regular single construction boots.
+It makes the flex more natural but it also lasts longer than regular single construction boots.

 Response

-There is a pretty medium to medium fast response edge to edge which I personally love.
+There is a pretty medium to medium fast response edge to edge but it isn’t overpowering which I personally love.
 I don’t like a really responsive boot but don’t want something super soft either.
 This type of flex/response with the Nidecker Rift blends really well with a wide variety of boards and bindings.

 Adjustability/Heel Hold

 The Nidecker Rift has good heel hold but it’s not exceptional.
-If you need the best in heel hold it’s probably best to go with a double BOA where the upper and lower overlap.
-I think for most its got sufficient heel hold.
+If you need a really locked in ankle look elsewhere but I think most will be fine with this heel hold.

 Shock Absorption